golioth/elixir-hw/README.md

 This design was derived from [Jared Wolff's open source nRF9160 Feather board](https://github.com/circuitdojo/nrf9160-feather) and extended to fit the Aludel platform size.
 Additional items were added and some features removed or modified to fit the needs of Golioth Reference Designs

 This board is released under the [CERN OHL-P (v2) license](https://opensource.org/license/cern-ohl-p).
-See license.txt for more info.
+See [LICENSE](https://github.com/golioth/elixir-hw/blob/main/LICENSE) for more info.